Snackmonger/misc_tools/README.md

 ## Numerus

-Convert between Indian and Roman numerals.
+Convert between Indian and Roman numerals, e.g. 'MDCCCLVII' -> 1858

+## Parsing

+Boilerplate code for building hand-rolled tokenizers and parsers.
+Really only meant for situations where you have to parse a relatively small language.